 The common denominator linking our Hosts is their commitment to MESA's mission of: sponsoring a new generation of agrarian leaders, linking current innovations with global traditions in sustainable agriculture to promote land stewardship, localized economies, and cultural awareness.

 MESA’s largest program is geared toward small and mid-scale sustainable farms, agricultural education and research centers throughout the United States.
 CTP Hosts provide room, board and fixed monthly fees.
 CTP Stewards are first-time, international program participants with agricultural experience and aspirations.
 Stewards are nominated by MESA's Global Partners and/or carefully screened by MESA.

 Example Hosts: Hidden Villa Farm & Wilderness Center, Bobolink Dairy & Bakeyard, Dripping Springs Garden, Dickinson College Farm

 The NLP is for sustainable operations offering wages and seeking to host successful MESA Steward alumni with prior U.S. training experience and advanced agricultural skills, particularly in farm and/or sustainable supply chain management.
 Each season MESA invites a select group of successful Steward alumni to apply for the NLP.

-The ITP is for U.S. farms, nonprofits and companies that align with MESA's mission and have identified a specific candidate through their own channels to join their team for up to one year.
-The ITP is also offered when public-private entities join MESA to support mid to large-scale organic production, marketing and/or sustainable supply chain management training for international agriculturists.
+The ITP is for U.S. farms, nonprofits and companies that align with MESA's mission and who have recruited a specific candidate through their own network to join their team for up to one year.
+Conversely, an international candidate who has received a temporary job offer or internship with a specific U.S.-based agriculture business or organization that aligns with MESA's mission may apply and pay the ITP fee him/herself.
 ITP Stewards are typically agricultural professionals with specific career-enhancing objectives.